Building a Career in Cybersecurity Public Service with Patrick Kyhos [S3E20]

 While applications to participate in this year’s Hackathon are closed, the Foundry is accepting entries for a writing competition on the Metaverse from students and recent graduates until October 13th.
 You can find more information about the writing competition on our website, ilpfoundry.us.

-Also coming up: The Foundry and Women in Cybersecurity (WiCyS) Privacy, Policy & Law Affiliate are pleased to present CYBER CON, a virtual cybersecurity convention in celebration of Cybersecurity Awareness Month.
-CYBER CON will take on Friday, October 28 starting at 11AM ET / 8AM PT and run until 2:30PM ET / 11:30AM PT.
+Also coming up: The Foundry and Women in Cybersecurity (WiCyS) Privacy, Policy & Law Affiliate are pleased to present CYBER CON.
+Join us for this virtual cybersecurity convention in celebration of Cybersecurity Awareness Month!
+CYBER CON will take on Friday, October 28 starting at 11AM ET and run until 2:30PM ET.
 Register here!

 If you would like to sponsor an episode or propose a guest for the show, get in touch with us: [email protected]